In what type of debate does Vanderbilt participate?

-Yes, our varsity and JV teams are competitive and always looking for new people to share in the success.
+Yes, our varsity teams are competitive and always looking for new people to share in the success.

-The squad consists of a number of students who debated policy in high school.
-People who have participated in LD, parli, IEs, Moot Court, Model UN, public forum, and Youth Congress have made the transition to policy as well.
+The squad consists of a number of students who debated in high school.
+People who have participated in LD, parli, IEs, Moot Court, Model UN, public forum, policy, and Youth Congress have successfully made the transition to British Parliamentary debate.

 Will Debate help me get into Law School?